alebu/notebooks/stats_101/Foundations.md

 \sigma^2 = \mathbb{V}[X] = \mathbb{E}[X^2] - \mathbb{E}[X]^2 = p(1 - p) = .25
 $$

 and we are able to estimate the probability of the coin of landing on head using the sample mean.
-WE are able to achieve what we want - a probability model for the data - without making particularly strong assumptions.
+Notice that we are getting what we want - a probability model for the data - without making particularly strong assumptions.
 The Law of the Large numbers ensures us that with a big enough sample, we'll get to the right answer.
 Thanks to Python, we don't have to trust this.
 We can actually try it out.
 Using NumPy Random library, we can simulate a sample of 300 coin tosses from a fair coin:

 ```python